 One of the biggest potential downsides to this game is that it doesn’t have any bonus rounds at all.
 It’s designed as a simple recreation of old-style fruit machine slots, where the most activity required of you was to pull the lever and watch the reels spin, nothing like the complicated games of today full of bonuses and mini-games.
 How much this affects the game experience depends on the player: You may feel short-changed by the lack of action here if mini-games are your thing, or you may feel like the lack of complication on offer is a refreshing change of pace.

-5 Reel Drive is an old school slot in the truest sense of the word, sacrificing modern graphics and even modern bonuses for a slimmed back slot experience.
-It’s just you and the reels, so while you definitely feel like you could win on any spin, you’re definitely left wanting more than just the basics this game offers.
+5 Reel Drive is an old school slot in the truest sense of the word, sacrificing modern graphics and bonuses for a slimmed back slot experience.
+It’s just you and the reels, so while you feel like you could win on any spin, you’re left wanting more than just the basics this game offers.